atilatech/government-fyi/README.md

 ## How to Contribute

-Anyone can join the Our Government FYI project.
+Anyone can contribute to the OurGovernment.FYI project.
 Whether or not you know how to code we're looking for all types of contributors.

-1. Watch this Loom Video to see how to contribute.
-TODO make a Loom video showing how to contribute.
+1. Read [CONTRIBUTING.md](CONTRIBUTING.md) and Watch this Loom Video to see how to contribute.

+The quick summary is

-1. All you need is a [Github account](https://github.com/join).
+1. Sign up or login for a [Github account](https://github.com/join).
 It's free and takes 15 seconds to sign up.

-1. To add a party policy. go to [`data`](https://github.com/atilatech/government-fyi/tree/master/src/data) and make a pull request

-Questions or comments?
-Tweet tomiwa (@tomiwa1a) or @atilatech on Instagram or Twitter
+1. Open a pull request with your changes.
+We get notified whenever a new PR is opened but if you need a fast erresponse, tweet tomiwa (@tomiwa1a) on Twitter or @atilatech on Instagram or Twitter

 ## Quick Start